Skip to main content

 What types of youth programs must be registered?

-University-sponsored or hosted (on-site or online) workshops, group lessons, conferences, seminars, camps, competitions, internships, group experiential learning opportunities or other enrichment programs with participants who are 1) under the age of 18 and 2) not enrolled/accepted for enrollment as a student at the University.
+University-sponsored or hosted (on-site, off-site or online) workshops, group lessons, conferences, seminars, camps, competitions, internships, group experiential learning opportunities or other enrichment programs with participants who are 1) under the age of 18 and 2) not enrolled/accepted for enrollment as a student at the University.

 Activities that follow alternate processes/requirements (see full policy for details) include: